How to Prototype a Dashboard?

 In 10 Rules for Better Dashboard Design, designer Taras Bakusevych recommends using double margins and white space to separate content.
 It’s difficult to read when content touches the margins or is too close together.

 Taras also says one of the biggest design mistakes is making dashboards scrollable.
 Summarize as much as possible, move it to a new screen or create tabs so users can switch between content.

 It’s impossible to create a one-size-fits-all dashboard layout.
 Users will have different needs and priorities even within an organization or individual project.

 Providing the functionality for users to arrange their dashboards to meet their needs creates a positive user experience while solving the one-size-fits-all challenge.

-Build your first Merge dashboard using React components from our MUI library integration–without writing a single line of code!
-Simply drag and drop MUI components to build fully functioning dashboards and other user interfaces.
+Build your first dashboard UI using true components that come from your dev’s library.
+Simply drag and drop ready-made elements to build fully functioning dashboards and other user interface elements.